What Does a Graphic Designer Do? And How Do I Become One?

 Written by Coursera Staff • Updated on

-A graphic designer creates visuals for various projects, from websites to print ads and more.
-In this article, you will learn about skills, salary, requirements, and why you should consider a career in this field in India.
+A graphic designer creates visuals for all kinds of projects, from websites to print ads.
+Learn about skills, salary, requirements, and why you should consider a career in this field.

 [Featured image] A graphic designer sits at their computer in an office with a notebook and a coffee cup.

-Combining art and technology, graphic designers use various design elements to create distinctive visuals for clients and companies.
-A graphic designer can work with print or digital media, and they can create their designs by hand or using computer software.
+Graphic design combines art and technology and graphic designers use a variety of design elements and techniques to create distinctive visuals for clients and companies.
+A graphic designer can work with print or digital media, and designs can be accomplished by hand or using computer software.
 Staying on top of cutting-edge technology and design trends makes working in this evolving industry an exciting and challenging career choice.

 What does a graphic designer do?

-Using various technologies, a graphic designer creates useful, meaningful, and functional visuals.
-The work depends mainly on a client or company's needs, but general designer responsibilities may include:
+A graphic designer creates useful, meaningful, and functional visuals using various means of technology.
+The work depends largely on a client's or company's needs, but general designer responsibilities may include:

 • Developing visual assets to support a marketing campaign